Equity, Diversity and Inclusion (EDI) at KWS

 Equity, Diversity and Inclusion CPD

-Using various resources such as: guest speakers, staff briefings led by our EDI lead and regular reviews of the KWS EDI glossary, our vision is to enable all staff to be confident in delivering a culture of true equity, diversity and inclusion.
+Using various resources such as: guest speakers, resources through charities and Herts for Learning, our vision is to enable all staff to be confident in delivering a culture of true equity, diversity and inclusion.

 Curriculum Leads are encouraged to reflect on and amend their curriculum, ensuring our curriculum not only represents a diverse curriculum captivating our diverse student body but also to ensure we are using the most up to date and inclusive language.